dotnet/csharpstandard/standard/expressions.md

 - *anonymous_method_expression*s permit the parameter list to be omitted entirely, yielding convertibility to delegate types of any list of value parameters.
 - *lambda_expression*s permit parameter types to be omitted and inferred whereas *anonymous_method_expression*s require parameter types to be explicitly stated.
-- The body of a *lambda_expression* can be an expression or a statement block whereas the body of an *anonymous_method_expression* shall be a statement block.
+- The body of a *lambda_expression* can be an expression or a block whereas the body of an *anonymous_method_expression* shall be a block.
 - Only *lambda_expression*s have conversions to compatible expression tree types ([§8.6](types.md#86-expression-tree-types)).

 ### 11.16.2 Anonymous function signatures